Moisis Moisis

 My experience

 I have worked extensively over 25 years in a variety of clinical roles.
 I commenced my career as a Bilingual Case Manager which I held for 8 years.
 This program was evaluated and became one of the first local examples of evidence-based Clinical Case Management.
 I then briefly worked overseas with autistic teenagers and returned to Australia and worked in a busy Community Mental Health Team at for 3 years.
 After that I worked with a Youth Early Psychosis Program for a period of 9 years.
 Following this role I then worked as a SECU Liaison and SECU Diversion Program Team Leader for 5 years.
+More recently I worked as a statewide mental health social work educator at the Centre for Mental Health Learning (CMHL) which was the central organisation for Mental Health workforce development in the state of Victoria.

 My current role/work